 Students admitted to the Open M.A. in Africana Studies must complete eight courses, including two of the core classes in the Africana Studies graduate program.
 At least four of the remaining courses must be with core Africana faculty.

-The Certificate in Africana Studies requires students to take four courses total: the three core courses (2001, 2002, and 2101), and one additional course taught by an Africana Studies faculty member.
+The Certificate in Africana Studies requires students to take four courses total: three of the core courses (e.g., 2001, 2002, 2003, and 2101), and one additional course taught by an Africana Studies faculty member.
 Also, students will be expected to demonstrate their learnings in their dissertation via a dedicated chapter, or otherwise significant theoretical or methodological inclusion of Africana Studies principles.
 If this is not possible, students will be expected to take an additional course taught by core faculty.